-Swayambhunath Temple -History, Facts, & Location
+Swayambhunath Temple: History, Height, & Location

 When one's mind is at ease, it is impossible to forget the experience of ascending to Swayambhunath to visit the Buddhist temple there.
 One of the oldest religious sites in Nepal is the Swayambhunath Temple, which can be found on a hilltop about three kilometers west of Kathmandu.
 This stupa is considered to be the oldest one in all of Nepal.
 This location was already a popular pilgrimage site in the 5th century, as indicated by some etched historical records, which can be found here.